Guide to Museum and Heritage VAT

 Museum VAT and Heritage VAT

 The VAT treatment of museums and heritage organisations depends upon the type of organisation.

 Commercial or Private Museums and Attractions

 Museums that charge for entry will normally charge VAT on their admissions.
 This allows them to recover the VAT they incur on their costs.

-Where no admission charge is made income might still be generated within the museum.
-For example there may be retail sales, catering or rides.
-In my view, in such cases any VAT incurred should normally be recoverable.
-Unfortunately HMRC do not always accept this.
-They sometimes argue that free admission must automatically mean there is non business activity.
-With a normal commercial attraction this argument is unlikely to be correct.
+Where no admission charge is made, income might still be generated within the museum.
+For example, there may be retail sales, catering or rides.
+In my view, in such cases, any VAT incurred should normally be recoverable.
+Unfortunately, HMRC does not always accept this.
+They sometimes argue that free admission must automatically mean there is non-business activity.
+With a normal commercial attraction, this argument is unlikely to be correct.
 This is because there clearly is a commercial rationale to allowing the public in for free.

 Charity Museums and Attractions

 VAT Cultural Exemption

-When an entry charge is made it may be VAT exempt under the VAT cultural exemption.
+When an entry charge is made, it may be VAT exempt under the VAT cultural exemption.
 This applies to supplies of admission made by non profit making bodies that are controlled and administered on an essentially voluntary basis.
 Quite what this means is still the subject of debate.
-HMRC policy makes a distinction between organisations with active paid management teams that make all major decisions and ones where major decisions are made by trustees.
+HMRC policy makes a distinction between organisations with active paid management teams that make all major decisions and ones where trustees make major decisions.
 They argue the former cannot be within the exemption.

 HMRC policy is that some admissions are not covered by the exemption. e.g. they do not accept it applies if you charge for entry to a garden.

-In practice whether the cultural exemption applies is often a grey area.
-This is not necessarily a bad thing as many organisations lose out from the exemption.
+In practice, whether the cultural exemption applies is often a grey area.
+This is not necessarily a bad thing, as many organisations lose out from the exemption.
 The current rules also mean it is possible to arrange your affairs so that you can escape from the exemption if this is beneficial.
-For example if you undertake an expensive project and need to recover associated VAT you might decide on making an senior employee a trustee and escape the exemption.
+For example, if you undertake an expensive project and need to recover the associated VAT, you might decide on making a senior employee a trustee and escape the exemption.

 Cultural Exemption VAT Recovery